 Here is a sample code to showcase the handling of AJAX controls using Selenium Webdriver.
-You can integrate it in your test execution class.
+You can integrate it into your test execution class.

-An implicit wait is a Webdriver mechanism to query the DOM for a specified time duration to locate an element or a set of elements till they become available.
+An implicit wait is a Webdriver mechanism to query the DOM for a specified time duration while locating one or more elements until they become available.
 The default timeout value is 0.

 Once you define it, the implicit wait is available for the lifetime of the Webdriver instance.